softwaremill/bootzooka/README.md

  will be proxied to port 8080).

 For details of frontend build and architecture please refere to the [bootzooka-ui README](bootzooka-ui).

+## How to run (production)

+### Fat jar

+To build an executable jar, simply run `bootzooka-dist/assembly` (that is, the `assembly` task in the `bootzooka-dist` subproject).
+This will create a fat-jar with all the code, processed javascript, css and html.
+You can run the jar simply by running java:

+    java -jar bootzooka-dist/target/scala-2.10/bootzooka-dist-assembly-0.0.1-SNAPSHOT.jar

+### Deployable .war

+To build a `.war`, run `bootzooka-rest/package`.
+The war will be located in `bootzooka-rest/target/scala-2.10/bootzooka.war`.
+You can drop it in any servlet container (Tomcat/Jetty/JBoss/etc.)

 ## How to execute tests